What Vacancy Rate Should You Use for a Rental Property? (2026 Guide)

 The regional spread matters as much as the national number: the South ran 9.0% in Q2 2025 while the Northeast sat at 5.2%.
 Plugging in a stale 5% rule of thumb in a 9% market isn't conservative — it's optimistic.

-For the full income-and-expense workflow vacancy plugs into, start with how to analyze a rental property.
+For the full income-and-expense workflow vacancy plugs into, start with how to analyze a rental property and our rental property analysis checklist.
+Compare rent and demand context on the U.S. housing market dashboard.

 What Is Vacancy Rate — and What It Actually Costs You